 Leading ESG

-One of the fastest growing priorities for organisations now is ESG.
-The momentum behind ESG is extraordinary and organisations across all sectors are rapidly mobilising efforts to establish their presence, practices, and reputation across all domains of ESG.
+One of the fastest-growing priorities for organisations today is ESG.
+The momentum behind ESG is extraordinary, with organisations across all sectors rapidly mobilising efforts to establish their presence, practices, and reputation across all domains of ESG.

-As with any significant movement ESG has its fans and sceptics.
-The fans can envision the long term benefits that ESG can bring to both organisations and society more broadly.
-The sceptics remain cautious based on early efforts that were often characterised by short cuts and ‘greenwashing’.
-All of this has significant implications for leaders and talent who must navigate a myriad of expectations, views and aspirations to realise the benefits and opportunities of ESG.
+As with any significant movement, ESG has both advocates and sceptics.
+Advocates envision the long-term benefits ESG can bring to both organisations and society more broadly.
+Sceptics remain cautious, citing early efforts often characterised by shortcuts and 'greenwashing'.
+This divide has significant implications for leaders and talent, who must navigate a myriad of expectations, perspectives, and aspirations to unlock the benefits and opportunities that ESG presents.

-For those not familiar with ESG, ESG stands for Environment, Social and Governance and while the movement has gained considerable momentum in recent years the catalyst for ESG can be traced back to 2004 when Kofi Annan, then the UN Secretary, asked major financial institutions to partner with the UN and the International Finance Corporate to identify ways that they could integrate environmental, social, and governance concerns into capital markets.
+For those unfamiliar with ESG, it stands for Environmental, Social, and Governance.
+While the movement has gained considerable momentum in recent years, its origins can be traced back to 2004, when Kofi Annan, then UN Secretary-General, invited major financial institutions to collaborate with the UN and the International Finance Corporation to identify ways to integrate environmental, social, and governance concerns into capital markets.

-ESG is fundamentally about companies having a positive impact on people and the planet and ensuring that their policies, practices, and behaviours measurably impact their intentions in areas such as, the environment, care for communities, diversity, equitable work practices, and ethical business practices.
-While a commitment to the triple bottom line and corporate social responsibility (CSR) is not new, the ESG movement has brought much greater emphasis on evidence-based approaches that demonstrate direct action and measurement (not just commitment and policy).
-This is particularly so in areas of climate change and carbon reduction.
+At its core, ESG is about companies having a positive impact on people and the planet while ensuring that their policies, practices, and behaviours measurably align with their intentions.
+These efforts span areas such as environmental stewardship, community care, diversity, equitable work practices, and ethical business conduct.
+While the principles of the triple bottom line and corporate social responsibility (CSR) are not new, ESG has brought greater emphasis on evidence-based approaches that demonstrate direct action and measurable outcomes.
+This is particularly relevant in areas like climate change and carbon reduction.

-ESG data and evidence is not simply driven by regulatory requirements and compliance.
-It provides investors and consumers with information they can use to make informed investment and purchasing decisions.
-This might include measuring the company’s carbon footprint, reporting on gender pay difference or sharing how supply chain processes produce more positive green outcomes.
+ESG data and evidence are not solely driven by regulatory requirements and compliance.
+They also provide investors and consumers with valuable insights to make informed investment and purchasing decisions.
+This might include measuring a company’s carbon footprint, reporting on gender pay gaps, or demonstrating how supply chain practices lead to positive environmental outcomes.

-Initially organisations responded to ESG as a means to manage risk and compliance.
-Increasingly, organisations are embracing ESG because they recognise the social and commercial benefits of incorporating sustainability and ESG principles into their corporate and investment strategies.
-According to the McKinsey report, Five ways that ESG creates value (Nov 2019), global sustainable investment now tops $30 trillion - up 68 percent since 2014 and tenfold since 2004.
-It represents around a third of assets under management globally.
-According to McKinsey, ‘The magnitude of investment flow suggests that ESG is much more than a fad or a feel-good exercise’.
+Initially, organisations viewed ESG primarily as a way to manage risk and compliance.
+Increasingly, however, they are embracing ESG because of the social and commercial benefits of incorporating sustainability principles into corporate and investment strategies.
+According to McKinsey's report, Five Ways that ESG Creates Value (November 2019), global sustainable investment now exceeds $30 trillion—an increase of 68% since 2014 and tenfold since 2004.
+This represents around a third of assets under management globally.
+McKinsey notes, “The magnitude of investment flow suggests that ESG is much more than a fad or a feel-good exercise.”

 • From operational initiative to strategic imperative

-• From compliance and risk management to value and impact
+• From compliance and risk management to value creation and impact

-• (In time) From a new way of working to a new normal
+• (In time) From a novel approach to the new normal

 Rennie Partners is one of several emerging players in the ESG consulting market.
-Established in 2021, they advise organisations on how they can navigate, and optimise the transition to a net-zero and sustainable future.
-The firm has experienced rapid growth in just over twelve months of operation, with a team of 30 professionals now advising clients across strategy, commercial and regulation.
+Established in 2021, the firm advises organisations on navigating and optimising the transition to a net-zero and sustainable future.
+In just over 12 months, it has experienced rapid growth, with a team of 30 professionals now advising clients on strategy, commercialisation, and regulation.

-The US and Europe are ahead of Australia when it comes to ESG, but a combination of local and global factors has contributed to the rising interest of ESG in Australia.
+The United States and Europe are ahead of Australia in terms of ESG adoption, but a combination of local and global factors is driving growing interest in ESG within Australia.

-• The bushfires and more recently floods across Eastern Australia have put the issue of climate change front and centre in the national dialogue.
+Recent bushfires and, more recently, floods across Eastern Australia have brought the issue of climate change to the forefront of the national dialogue.

-• The COVID-19 pandemic has caused people to reflect on many aspects of their life including, work practices, purpose and meaning at work, and social responsibility.
+The COVID-19 pandemic prompted people to reflect on various aspects of their lives, including work practices, purpose, meaning at work, and social responsibility.

-• Increased awareness of discriminatory practices and responsible behaviours through movements such as Me Too and Black Lives Matter have brought significant attention to the role organisations play creating safe, fair, and inclusive environments.
+Movements like Me Too and Black Lives Matter have raised awareness of discriminatory practices and responsible behaviours, drawing attention to the role organisations play in creating safe, fair, and inclusive environments.

-• Millennials and Gen Z who together represent around 40% of the Australian population are far more likely than earlier generations to make purchasing or investment decisions based on personal and ESG values.
-One of their key purchasing decisions is a job.
-Millennials represent the largest population in the workforce and research shows that 64% of millennials won’t take a job if a company isn’t strong on ESG.
+Millennials and Generation Z—together comprising around 40% of the Australian population—are far more likely than earlier generations to make purchasing or investment decisions based on personal and ESG values.
+Crucially, one of their key purchasing decisions is a job.
+Millennials, who represent the largest demographic in the workforce, overwhelmingly prioritise ESG: research shows that 64% would not accept a job at a company that is weak on ESG.

 Talent and Leadership Implications

-As with any emerging practice, demand for talent outstrips supply and in the ESG space, organisations and markets are confronting a classic ‘war for talent’.
+As with any emerging discipline, the demand for ESG talent outstrips supply, creating a classic 'war for talent'.

-Like many search and recruitment firms, Derwent Search is moving quickly to understand and respond to the talent implications of ESG for their clients.
-According to Ben Derwent, Founder at Derwent Search, “we are quickly realising that there is no one-size-fits all approach to implementing ESG.
-Different industries, and different types of organisations are approaching it in different ways.
-The key is to understand the unique requirements of each client”
+Like many search and recruitment firms, Derwent Search is moving quickly to understand and respond to the talent implications of ESG for its clients.
+According to Ben Derwent, Founder of Derwent Search, “We are quickly realising that there is no one-size-fits-all approach to implementing ESG.
+Different industries and organisations are approaching it in different ways.
+The key is to understand each client’s unique requirements.”

-In a tight labour market creativity in sourcing and recruiting talent is key and according to Derwent, “what we do know is that companies need to be creative with their sourcing and recruitment strategies.
-This is an opportunity to look for people who may not always have a deep portfolio of experience across all areas of ESG but bring a good mix of skills and attributes that will set them up for success’”
+In a tight labour market, creativity in sourcing and recruiting talent is essential.
+Derwent adds, “We know companies need to be creative with their recruitment strategies.
+This is an opportunity to look for individuals who may not have extensive experience in all areas of ESG but possess a strong mix of skills and attributes to succeed.”

 So, what are those skills and attributes?